Vale of TearsThe Dark Night of the Soul

 and my heart more full of trust.

-For as surely as You created great swathes of desert
+For as surely as You created and positioned

 through desert doubts and droughts.